5-Graded simple Lie algebras, structurable algebras, and Kantor pairs: 5-Graded simple Lie algebras

 Now let $\LL=M(2,n_1,n_2)$ be a simple Lie algebra of Melikian type.
 By~\cite[Theorem 1.2]{BKMcG} we can assume that the grading torus corresponding to the $5$-grading under consideration preserves the standard granding $\LL=\bigoplus_{i=-3}^s\LL_{[i]}$ of $\LL$.
 Then the grading derivation $\zeta$ corresponding to the $5$-grading is a homogenous derivation of $\LL$.
 Let $W(2,n_1,n_2)$ be the standard simple Witt subalgebra of $\LL$.
 Then by~\cite[Theorem 7.1.4]{Strade-bookI} any homogeneous derivation of $\LL$ acts non-trivially on $W(2,n_1,n_2)$, and hence this subalgebra carries a non-trivial $5$-grading induced by $\zeta$.
 However, this is not possible by Lemma~\ref{lem:graded-cartan}. \end{proof}

-\begin{theorem} Let $\LL$ be a central simple $5$\dash graded Lie algebra over a field $k$ of characteristic different from $2,3$, such that $\LL\neq\LL_0$.
-Then $\LL$ is of Chevalley type. \end{theorem} \begin{proof} Let $\bar k$ be the algebraic closure of $k$.
+\begin{proof}[Proof of Theorem~\ref{thm:Che-type}] Let $\bar k$ be the algebraic closure of $k$.
 Then $\LL\otimes_k\bar k$ is a central simple Lie algebra over $\bar k$ with a non-trivial $5$-grading.
 Then by Theorem~\ref{thm:main} $\LL\otimes_k\bar k$ is a Lie algebra of Chevalley type.
 Then it is algebraic by Theorem~\ref{thm:Che-alg}.
 Hence $\LL$ is algebraic, since $\LL$ embeds into $\LL\otimes_k\bar k$.
 Again by Theorem~\ref{thm:Che-alg} we conclude that $\LL$ is of Chevalley type. \end{proof}